 $ sudo apt-get install debian-goodies

 Debian-goodies has been installed.
 Let us go ahead and explore some of the debian goodies with practical examples.

 Debian-goodies - Useful Utilities For Debian And Ubuntu Users

-Let me start from one of my favorite, the “checkrestart” utility.
+Let me start with one of my favorite, the "checkrestart" utility.
 When installing security updates, some running applications might still use the old libraries.
 In order to apply the security updates completely, you need to find and restart all of them.
 This is where Checkrestart comes in handy.
 This utility will find which processes are still using the old versions of libs.
 You can then restart the services.